Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Designing tool-specific MCPs for structured input and output.

-- Exercise: Multi‑Binary CLI Analysis — Use pyghidra‑mcp to detect reused code, suspicious patterns, and API call flows across multiple binaries.
+- Multi‑Binary CLI Analysis — Use pyghidra‑mcp to detect reused code, suspicious patterns, and API call flows across multiple binaries.
+Extend the tool to accomplish custom RE tasks.

-Part 3 – Custom MCPs & Training LLMs
+Part 3 – Training/adapting LLMs for RE/VR tasks

 AI here is a programmable collaborator.